meteyilmazbas1/DSA210-Project/README.md

 Can we predict coffee price volatility using combined climate, production, and transportation variables?
 Does the size of a country’s coffee retail market (Starbucks store counts) influence the relationship between climate variables and price change?
 ### Hypothesis
-H₀: There is no correlation between the number of Starbucks locations and how climate factors affect coffee prices.
+H₀: There is no correlation between the number of Starbucks store counts and how climate factors affect coffee prices.
 H₁: Higher store counts show stronger links between price variation and climate variables.

 ### Data and Sources